3manuek/3manuek.github.io/_drafts/2016-06-07-pt-query-digest-usage.markdown

 ## The approach

 First of all you need to know what the customer is literally doing in the server, which information and type of server they have online.
 This may be something pretty much _obvious_, but believe me, it is not trivial to repeat this.

-A server could be part of a sharded cluster, a report server, a BI server, a web OLTP server, test server, and so on.
+A server could be part of a sharded cluster, a report server, a BI server, a web *OLTP* server, test server, and so on.
 Market impose those infinite combinations, however there are a few rules for good practice when writing queries.
 And those good practices will depend on the RDBMS you are working on (in this particular case, we will focus on MySQL).

-Now, you know what you need to get and how think your analysis.
+Now, you know what you need to get and how to start the analysis.
 Beyond query complexity, sometimes you need to know which solution can be applied or not when you rewrite the query or provide suggestions.

 Generally, queries can be slow due to: